Course Outline

 Format:

 Please see CANVAS for the marking schema and schedule of assessment within the examination period (this will be timetabled around centrally scheduled examinations).
-Please note your therapist and client times.
+Please note your therapist and client times (peers will act as simulated clients).

 Criteria: